Good Clinical Practice E6(R3) Refresher

 GCP 1: Overview and Principles

-Understand the purpose of clinical trials and the origins of Good Clinical Practice (GCP).
+Understand the role of Good Clinical Practice (GCP).

 Understand the GCP principles and the hierarchy of guidelines in Australian clinical research.